 image of Morris billhook

 A. Morris & Sons of Dunsford, Devon.
 A fairly typical Devon half turn billhook in shape.
-Well forged, relatively light and very well balanced.
+Original handle, with ring at the end.
 Probably mid 20th C.

 image of Morris sparhook